t20/superevents/readme.txt

 4. You will now see 'EVENTS' in your dashboard.
 You can create as many events as you want.
 You can also categorize events by type - E.g. weekly meeting, Special events, Guest speakers, etc.

 5. RSVP - Go to Appearance -> Widgets.
 You will see the RSVP widget.
 Add this widget to your sidebar, configure it.
+The widget appears only on event pages.

 6. (OPTIONAL STEP) If you want more control over CSS:
 Copy superevents.css from the superevents/css folder, paste it to your theme folder and override the values.
 Note: If you do so, the css file in the superevents/css folder ll not be loaded.
 In any case, only one of the stylesheets is loaded.
+All element IDs and Classes have superevents as a prefix.

 7. (OPTIONAL STEP) if you want more control over the template:
 In your theme directory, make a copy of single.php, rename it to 'single-event.php'.
 This template ll be picked up for all single event type pages.
+Please try to reuse CSS by adding superevents prefix in all your elements.

 Feedback : This is my first wordpress plugin.
 If you have any questions, comments, ideas, feedback, I would love to hear from you.
 Reach me at - [[teraom at teraom dot com]]